sroikamon/LabVueJS_Sroikamon/README.md

-# LabVueJS_Sroikamon
+# vuetify-codesandbox

-Created with CodeSandbox
+Vuetify template to use on CodeSandbox projects